PardhuSreeRushiVarma20060119/MA-and-RE-Madness/README.md

 ## 📌 Status

 This repo grows **organically**—as I learn, break things, and document.
 No fixed roadmap.
-Just pure madness and curiosity. 🧠💥
+Just pure madness and curiosity but with moral and ethical means. 🧠💥

 ---